-Finance Section VI and Staffing Section VI are the only places your community health board will report COVID-19-related funding and staffing.
+Finance Section VI is the only place your community health board will report COVID-19-related funding.

 Once you choose a data collection instrument, please confirm you are reporting for the correct community health board.
 Contact MDH immediately if the community health board listed is incorrect.